Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 The role of social interactions in human life

-You might not realise it, but your daily interactions with others are critical in maintaining your and cognitive health.
+You might not realise it, but your daily interactions with others are critical in maintaining your overall well-being and cognitive health.

 Such social engagements align perfectly with various Social Engagement Theories and are deeply rooted in our Evolutionary Social behaviour.